jasonadsit/cyber-braindump/gs-2210-it-specitalist-sysadmin.md

 # [IT Specialist (SYSADMIN) - GS 2210] (https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/standards/2200/gs2200a.pdf)

 Just a few resume bullets scraped off the OPM website.
 Go [here] (https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/standards/2200/gs2200a.pdf#page=33) to see how the points system works.
+Convert the total points to a grade using the Grade Conversion Table and record the grade in the Summary section of the Worksheet.
+The shaded portions of the table reflect the most commonly found grades in this job family.
+[] ()

 ## [Factor 1: Knowledge Required by the Position] (https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/standards/2200/gs2200a.pdf#page=33&zoom=auto,0,666)